haitinglejingle/msim2020/README.md

 4. An integer for the track number in the MIDI file (aka, which instrument)
 	* Even if there are several, startSong will default to the first track if none are given

-The function provided for #1 above must have exactly two parameters representing 1) the note pitch (aka frequency) and 2) the duration _in that order_.
+The function provided for #1 above must have at least these two parameters representing 1) the note pitch (aka frequency) and 2) the duration _in that order_.
 Example definition:

 ```
 def playSynth(p, dur):